bgjehu/sauce-labs-hello-world/README.md

 And it should return job IDs.

-To Check Test Report, use command
+To check test report, use command

 ```sh
 # check test report